-The benefits of stainless steel passivation include improved corrosion resistance and longer lifespan.
-Stainless steel passivation can reduce the amount of maintenance required on stainless steel equipment, which can extend the life of the equipment.
+The benefits include improved corrosion resistance and longer lifespan.
+This process can reduce the amount of maintenance required on stainless steel equipment, which can extend the life of the equipment.
 Additionally, stainless steel passivation can improve the appearance of stainless steel products by creating a matte finish.

 How to Passivate Stainless Steel